-The chair of the standards committee presents an annual report to council - the report for 2009-10 went to council in March 2010.
+The chair of the standards committee presents an annual report to council - the report for 2009-10 went was presented to council in March 2010.

 The standards committee is supported by the monitoring officer, whose duties include the promotion of ethics and standards across the council, maintaining the constitution, and ensuring compliance with relevant laws, regulations and policies.
 The monitoring officer is a statutory appointment, and the current responsibilities of this role rest with the head of legal, regulatory and democratic services.
+The annual report of the monitoring officer 2009/10 will be presented to standards committee in autumn 2010 (the report for 2008/09 was presented to standards committee in September 2009).